Gradient Schr\"odinger Operators, Manifolds with Density and applications: Organization of the paper and Main results

 where $d_\Sigma$ denotes the intrinsic distance in $\Sigma$.
 Moreover, if $\Sigma$ is complete without boundary, then it must be topologically a sphere.} \end{quote}

-Theorem \ref{Th:Diameter} says that the only complete noncompact weighted $H_\phi -$stable we shall consider are the minimal ones.
+Theorem \ref{Th:Diameter} says that the only complete noncompact weighted $H_\phi -$stable we shall consider are the weighted minimal ones.
 So, the next step is to classify the complete noncompact weighted minimal stable surfaces in the spirit of the works of D. Fischer-Colbrie and R. Schoen \cite{DFisRSch80} and R. Schoen and S.T.
 Yau \cite{RSchSYau82}.
-The theorem we provide here extends a previous result of P. T. Ho \cite{PHo10}.
-In \cite{PHo10}, the author needs the additional hypothesis that $|\nabla \phi| $ is bounded on $\Sigma$.
-Here, we drop that condition and characterize the stable cylinder as totally geodesic, flat and with constant density along $\Sigma$.
-We show:
+The theorem we provide here generalizes a previous result of P. T. Ho \cite{PHo10} where he extended Fischer-Colbrie-Schoen result under the additional hypothesis that $|\nabla \phi| $ is bounded and $\scad \geq 0$ on $\Sigma$.
+Here, we drop the first condition and relax the hypothesis on the P-scalar curvature.
+Specifically,